Something in Common: Release

+"Something in Common" was featured on Brown's third studio album, Bobby, which was released on August 25, 1992, over a month after Brown married Houston.
+It became the fifth official single released from the album on December 7, 1993.

 Critical reception

 Larry Flick from Billboard magazine felt the song is "actually quite sweet, and good fun ... not to mention a viable radio contender."
 Troy J. Augusto from Cashbox named it Pick of the Week, declaring it as "quite a catchy number thanks to the always reliable production skills of Teddy Riley as well as LA.
 Reid's remix and the duo's pleasant delivery."
 He also complimented it as a "happy, positive cut".
 David Browne from Entertainment Weekly noted that here, Brown "coos to his new bride, Whitney Houston, in a bouncy duet".
 Pan-European magazine Music & Media wrote, "My Maaaaaan, Whitney sings proudly on a thundering swingbeat.
 Giiiiiiiirl, Bobby replies passionately, and together they sing about their much-publicised happy marriage.
 Baby "Bobbi" joins in on the video only."

 Alan Jones from Music Week gave it a score of three out of five, saying, "This shuffling jackswing/soul number draws fine vocal performances from the husband and wife team and is the commercial highlight of Brown's album."
 The Network Forty named it "a wonderful uptempo track", noting that "the electric vocals of Houston and Brown gives an urban edge to their strong dance and pop base."
 People Magazine felt it's "destined to be a much scrutinized cut", describing it as an "up-from-the-streets echo" of Steve Lawrence and Eydie Gorme.
 James Hamilton from the Record Mirror Dance Update called it "pleasant" in his weekly dance column.
 Mark Frith from Smash Hits was less enthustiastic, giving the song two out of five and calling it "a very average slice of swing beat.
 It's one of those records where the video will be more interesting than the song."